fmiotello/fm-icebreaker/README.md

   <img src="https://user-images.githubusercontent.com/17434626/94364357-efb4e100-00c8-11eb-922d-8f1ded9e656c.png" width="35%"//>
 </p>

 Operators are the core of an FM synth.
-An envelope can be connected to each operator in order to modify the modulation index *I* and thus alter the spectrum.
+An envelope is connected to operators B/C/D, in order to modify the modulation index *I* and thus alter the spectrum.
 Their parameters can be changed from this module:

 * AMT: Changes the modulation amount of the operator